codecrafters-io/build-your-own-grep/stage_descriptions/printing-matches-01-ku5.md

 $ echo -n "dog" | ./your_program.sh -E "dog$"
 ```

-If the input line does not match the specified pattern, you program must:
+If the input line does not match the specified pattern, your program must:
 - Exit with the code 1
 - Exit with no printed output